Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 Agustus 2025 18.22.16 UTC
+- WIB: Minggu, 17 Agustus 2025 19.54.16 UTC
-- WITA: Minggu, 17 Agustus 2025 19.22.16 UTC
+- WITA: Minggu, 17 Agustus 2025 20.54.16 UTC
-- WIT: Minggu, 17 Agustus 2025 20.22.16 UTC
+- WIT: Minggu, 17 Agustus 2025 21.54.16 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: friendship
+Kategori: motivational